priyankasaggu/priyankasaggu.github.io/_posts/2025-02-25-access-persisted-dated-in-etcd.md

 ```

-I want to check if and how the data is persisted in Etcd.
+I want to check how the above CRD is persisted in Etcd.

 I have two ways to do the job:

 #### Option 1: